 Early Diagnosis Makes a Difference

-The emergence of biologic agents, as well as earlier and more aggressive treatment approach, has dramatically changed the way that JIA has been managed over the last 10 years.
+The emergence of biologic agents, as well as earlier and more aggressive treatment approach, has dramatically changed the way that JIA is managed.

 Many children will do very well on treatment and will go into disease remission.

-Key to a good clinical outcome is prompt diagnosis and referral to a specialist paediatric rheumatology clinic.
+Key to a good clinical outcome is prompt diagnosis and referral to a specialist paediatric rheumatology service. .